 "Stories such as the ones told in Park View are important to tell, to share, and to learn from.
 Let us amplify them, and thereby amplify each other and the community at large."

 Talana Quay Kreeger loved animals, was a skilled carpenter, and a beloved friend who was described as "caring" and "fearless", by those who knew her best.
 Surviving a traumatic childhood, and the early death of her mother, Talana had worked hard to create a stable life for herself.
 Her friendships were so important to her, that she was known to give her time freely, as she had been doing in her renovation of the bar at the Park View Grill, on the night she was killed.

 Ronald Sheldon Thomas trailed a specter of tragedy, as he located his delivery site in Wilmington, and wheeled the sleeper cab back onto Shipyard Boulevard.
 While his fundamentalist roots in rural Alabama did not condone drinking, the search for a cold beer brought him to the brooding cypress trees and Spanish moss of Greenfield Lake, as he pulled the truck to the front of the Park View Grill on February 21, 1990.
 There, he drank beer and shot pool with the owner, her partner, and 32-year-old Talana Kreeger.

-The true horror of Talana Kreeger's death would gradually unfold to her friends, who gathered at the Park View for the grim news that they were not prepared for.
+The true horror of Talana Kreeger's death would gradually unfold to her friends, who gathered at the Park View for the grim news.
 The quiet coastal community of Wilmington learned the horror of her murder through media coverage that was replete with gruesome details that left Talana Kreeger a "body found in the woods."
 While hinting at the importance of "homosexuality" as a factor in the murder, news reports did not confirm the sexual orientation of the victim, or its possible relevance to the crime, leaving the public to speculate about why this had occurred.